openstack-archive/os-cloud-config/README.rst

   * Register services, such as Glance and Cinder with a configured Keystone.

+* setup-flavors:

+  * Creates flavors in Nova, either describing the distinct set of nodes the cloud has registered, or a custom set of flavors that has been specified.

 * setup-neutron:

   * Configure Neutron at the cloud (not the host) level, setting up either a